ChainMovers/suibase/docs/website/how-to/install.md

    - The installation only creates symlinks in ~/.local/bin

 ??? question "Why does sui-base need to be cloned in the user home (~) directory?"
-    Sui-base value come from having many tools using its workdirs.
-It benefits from being easily found... and any software can figure out where the user home directory is located.
-The choice was about favoring simplicity (over flexibility of being cloned anywhere).
+    Sui-base workdir is an "open standard" and benefit from being easily found by many apps/sdks.
+The user home directory is easy to access for most apps and scripts...

 **Starting Localnet**
 ``` console